 Then, add the link to your RSS reader.
 Sometimes you can drag our RSS/XML image onto your reader directly.
 Also look for a "Feed" or "Add Feed" button.
 Some programs use a variation of the File/New menu item to start the process of adding a new feed.

 Once your reader is set up you can also select headlines from any other RSS-enabled web site!

 Many free readers exist, along with some commercial programs.
 You may use any reader you like.
 Two common formats are a scrolling "headlines" view and a larger display of headlines and summaries of the associated article.

 - (free* web client or Internet Explorer plug-in)

 - Awasu (free and paid versions)

 - (free*; paid version integrates into Outlook and other e-mail clients)

-- Internet Explorer 7 users have an alternative to the above programs:
+- Internet Explorer 7 and later users have an alternative to the above programs:

 - Left click the orange RSS symbol on IE7 toolbar.
 You will see a list of the feed headlines, and an option to turn on "automatic feed updates" which will check for new headlines.
 RSS feeds are listed in the Favorites menu, by clicking the Feeds button.

-- Firefox 2 users have two alternatives to the above programs:
+- Firefox 2 and later users have two alternatives to the above programs:

 - Left click the orange RSS symbol in the address bar.
 A page will appear listing the feed headlines, and presenting an option to subscribe to the selected feed.
 The default, Live Bookmarks, will add a folder to your Bookmarks menu that contains the current headlines, and keep it updated for you!

-- Install one of several free extensions via the Tools/Extensions menu (that will take you to a web site; look under the "News Reading" section; Sage and InfoRSS are two styles to try).
+- Install one of several free add-on extensions via the Tools/Extensions menu (that will take you to a web site; look under the "News Reading" section; Sage and InfoRSS are two add-ons to try).

 * The Pluck, NewsGator and My Yahoo! buttons will add our feed into these companies' RSS readers.